YourMobileGeek/100DaysOfCode2019/README.md

 * Day 8
   > Completed a module of the Pluralsight course.
 It was about services in angular.
 Laptop is ok now, cost me a lot though.

+* Day 8
+  > Completed 2 more modules of the Pluralsight course.
+The modules covered Navigation and routing between views (single page app issues).